 \subsection{Neural Network Training}

-Additionally, we examine the efficacy of our \ours{} in expediting the optimization of deep neural networks, specifically for image classification and text autoregression tasks.

-\paragraph{Image Classification.} We first compare our \ours{} with the baselines introduced in Sec. \ref{sec:exp:syn} for the optimization of a 5-layer MLP model, featuring a complexity of $d=830090$ and a parallelism of $N=4$.
-This comparison was conducted using two distinct datasets: the MNIST dataset \citep{lecun2010mnist} and the fashion MNIST dataset \citep{xiao2017fashion}.
-Comprehensive details regarding the experimental setup are provided in Appx. \ref{sec:app:nn}, with the conclusive findings illustrated in Fig. \ref{fig:mnist}.
-Intriguingly, as evidenced by Fig. \ref{fig:mnist}, \ours{} consistently outperforms \van{} by a large margin in terms of both training and testing errors across the MNIST and fashion MNIST datasets, given an equal number of sequential iterations $T$.
-Remarkably, the efficiency of \ours{} approaches that of the theoretically ideal algorithm \targ{}, which is a notable achievement.
-In addition, \ours{} exhibits enhanced stability compared to \targ{} when $T$ is approximately 35 in Fig. \ref{fig:mnist}.
-This stability is likely attributable to the reduced gradient estimation error that can be achieved by our innovative kernelized gradient estimation approach, as discussed in Sec. \ref{sec:grad-est}.
-Overall, these results emphatically underscore the capability of \ours{} in significantly expedite FOO algorithms, even in the context of deep neural network optimization.
+At last, we examine the efficacy of our \ours{} in expediting the optimization (i.e., training) of deep neural networks, specifically for image classification and text autoregression tasks.
+Specifically, we apply our \ours{} and the aforementioned baselines to (a) train a 10-layer MLP model ($d=2412298$) with residual connections \cite{HeZRS16} on CIFAR-10 \cite{cifar}, and (b) train an autoregressive transformer model ($d=1626496$) borrowed from the Haiku library \cite{haiku2020github} on a curated collection of works from Shakespeare with parallelism of $N=4$.
+Comprehensive details for the experimental setup are provided in Appx. \ref{sec:app:nn} and the final results are illustrated in Fig. \ref{fig:network} where both the number of sequential iterations and wallclock time are used to quantify the optimization efficiency of different optimizers.
+Intriguingly, as evidenced by Fig. \ref{fig:network}, \ours{} consistently outperforms \van{} by a large margin in terms of both training and testing errors across the image and text datasets, given an equal number of sequential iterations $T$ or alternatively the same wallclock time budget.
+Remarkably, the efficiency of \ours{} approaches that of the theoretically ideal algorithm -- the \targ{} baseline, which therefore further verifies the efficacy of our \ours{} framework.
+More results are in Appx. \ref{sec:app:more-results}.
+Overall, these empirical results have well verified the capability of \ours{} in significantly expediting FOO algorithms as justified by our theorems in Sec.~\ref{sec:theory}, even in the context of deep neural network training.